Nanofus/dotfiles/README.md

 dotfiles checkout
 ~/bootstrap.sh
 ```
 Afterwards, use the `dotfiles` alias to commit changes.
-Changes to OS-specific configuration files can be "imported" with `~/converge.sh`.
+Changes made to the OS-specific configuration files can be "imported" back into the base files with `~/converge.sh`.

 ## Migration